Klipper3d/klipper/docs/Config_Reference.md

 pins:
 #   A comma separated list of pins associated with this alias.
 This
 #   parameter must be provided.
+#   Multi_pin configurations must be placed above of any other configurations you wish use the aliases in.
 ```

 ## TMC stepper driver configuration